 Previously on Captain America…

-But for real, the idea of a miniseries surrounding Agent Peggy Carter intrigued me from its initial premise.
+The idea of a miniseries surrounding Peggy Carter intrigued me from its initial premise.
 It caught my attention much more so than Agents of S.H.I.E.L.D. which, to this day, I still haven’t actually watched.
 Hayley Atwell did a great job portraying Carter in the first Captain America film within the Marvel Cinematic Universe, and the idea of making this miniseries a spy drama seemed pretty cool.
 It did not disappoint.

 The series begins with a brief recap of the final moment between Steve Rogers and Peggy Carter during the events of Captain America: The First Avenger, as the two had made one last promise to have a date when they met up again.